stefanriedel/JASA_EL_LEV/README.md

 # JASA_EL_LEV
 This repository hosts python code and data of publication 'Surrounding line sources optimally reproduce diffuse envelopment at off-center listening positions'.
-In the paper we show that for the horizontal layer of a surround sound system, line sources are preferable over the typical point source loudspeakers.
-This is due to their sound pressure decay of only -3dB per distance doubling, compared to the -6 dB per distance doubling of point-source loudspeakers.
+In the paper we show that for the horizontal layer of a surround sound system, line sources are preferable over the typical point-source loudspeakers.

 Dependencies:
 * numpy